HatmanStack/react-threejs-website/README.md

 - [X] Animations for Phone descriptions
 - [X] Debug: Second Click for same Position CloseUp
 - [ ] Z Rotations for PhoneScreens
-- [X] Add Zelda as PlaceHolder for Knockout
+- [X] Add Pacman as PlaceHolder for Knockout
 - [ ] Come up with a Solution for Mobile Scroll
 - [ ] Performance testing
 - [X] Sound Environment
 - [X] Add Personal Info to Lawn
 - [X] Better Way to Display Controls
-- [ ] Dial in Iframe zoom and scale
+- [X] Dial in Iframe zoom and scale
-- [ ] Raycaster intersect to hide Iframe display
+- [X] Raycaster intersect to hide Iframe display (Placeholder)
+- [ ] Pixelation of Pacman